MediaComem/comem-webdev/subjects/cli/README.md

 $>
 ```

-These symbols represent **the prompt** and are used to indicate that you have the lead, that is the computer is waiting for you to type something for it to execute.
+These symbols represent **the prompt** and are used to indicate that you have the lead.

-> At anytime, hit the `Ctrl-C` command to stop any running task and get the lead back.
+**The computer is waiting for you to type something** for it to execute.

 <!-- slide-column -->